 We operate in the country through our subsidiary Eni Kenya.
-We are engaged in business activities and also promote initiatives for the socio-economic development of the territory, such as the creation of a solar power plant to guarantee the population access to water in Lamu County.
+We are engaged in business activities and also promote initiatives for the socio-economic development of the territory, such as the creation of a solar-powered desalination plant to guarantee the population access to clean water in Lamu County.

 Access to water resources

 From 2015 to 2018 we built a desalination plant on Pate Island to improve water management in the territory.
 We planned a reverse osmosis unit entirely powered by solar energy and able to produce about 20,000 litres per day.Go to the Project

 Keep up to date with the latest news about our work in the country and our projects in the region.